Emily Dougherty, Founder

 It is recommended that participants are presently seeing a therapist while practicing TCTSY.
 If hospitalization is a part of your story, it is recommended to wait at least 6 months before starting sessions.

-If practicing in a group is not something you find to be supportive for your healing journey, private individual sessions are available.
-Together we can create what our time may include: TCTSY trauma-sensitive yoga, mindfulness practices like meditation, breathwork, yoga nidra, and more.
+If practicing in a group is not something you find to be supportive for you, private individual sessions are available.
+There is an opportunity to include TCTSY trauma-sensitive yoga, mindfulness practices like meditation, breathwork, yoga nidra, and more that you can determine.
 All practices are offered through a trauma-informed lens.
 Price of individual sessions are on a sliding scale.

 It is recommended that participants are presently seeing a therapist while practicing TCTSY.
 If hospitalization is a part of your story, it is recommended to wait at least 6 months before starting sessions